w3c/tocc/management/Framework.md

 #### Overview

-The Information Viewpoint frames how stakeholder concerns related to information will be addressed, especially those related to the structure, semantics, ownership, latency, and retention of information.
+The Information Viewpoint frames how stakeholder concerns related to information will be addressed, especially those related to the structure and semantics of information.

 #### Stakeholders